Skip to main content

 Your 40s and 50s: A Physician’s Guide to Cancer Screenings by Age

 The following is the second article in a three-part series about cancer screenings.
 These first appeared on our blog in 2019, but nothing has changed.
-During these uncertain times, early cancer detection can still save your life.
+Early cancer detection can still save your life.

 My recommendations are below.